Alternative Voting Options

 If you are unable or do not wish to vote at your polling place on Election Day, we offer several alternative voting options:

 - By-Mail Voting

-Voted absentee by-mail ballots must be postmarked on or before Election Day.
+Voted by-mail ballots must be postmarked on or before Election Day.

-This should be your last alternative for casting your ballot.
-By-fax voting is available beginning 15 days prior to Election Day.
+Beginning 15 days prior to each Election Day, you may apply to receive an electronic transmission ballot.
 You must submit your application no later than 5:00 p.m.
-Alaska time the day before Election Day.
+Alaska Standard Time the day before each Election Day.
 You must apply separately for each election.

 - Special Needs Voting

 If you are unable to go to the polls due to age, serious illness or a disability, you may have a personal representative pick up and deliver a ballot to you beginning 15 days before an election at any Absentee Early and In-Person Voting Location.
 Special needs ballots can also be obtained on Election Day at the polling place.

 Your personal representative can be anyone except a candidate for office in the election, your employer, an agent of your employer, or an officer or agent of your union.

 For additional information about special needs voting, please contact your Regional Elections Office.